 It’s also worth noting that Jackley intends to push legislation during the 2018 session of the South Dakota Legislature that would require businesses to give consumers and law enforcement timely notification of data breaches.
 Federal rules apply to some industries, but South Dakota does not have a data-breach statute of its own.
 Jackley said he is working with stakeholders such as retailers and consumer groups to fill that legal gap.

 Training cybersecurity professionals for the future is among the specialties at DSU.
-The head of the university, Griffiths, is leading a push for South Dakota to be one among the first places to deploy and test 5G, the next generation of wireless technology.
+The head of the university, Griffiths, is leading a push for South Dakota to be one of the first places to deploy and test 5G, the next generation of wireless technology.

 Griffiths also will talk about the need for infrastructure such as small cells that are needed to deploy technologies such as 5G